 ECSS-E-ST-10-03_0750084

-High level (system or element) functional testing shall be performed in preference to individual low level tests.
+High level (system or space segment element) functional testing shall be performed in preference to individual low level tests.

 Post-landing testing is performed on space products to be recovered at the end of mission and on products which are re-flown.